 For instance, when demand drops, minimum order quantities or MOQ’s can be lowered.
 Businesses can add system flags to quoting systems.
 This allows better enforcement and monitoring of margin floors or freight charges.
 Pricing policies can also help businesses monitor renewal rates and win-loss.

 Slowdowns or downturns can actually be an opportunity to invest in the future of your company.
 Effective pricing leaders are the key to unlocking pricing excellence.
 Businesses can do this by encouraging value-selling capabilities – which can look different depending on the situation.

-For example, B2B selling is now often done remotely.
+For example, B2B selling is more common in a remote environment.
 Channels and tools need to be utilised to support this shift permanently, such as setting up e-commerce platforms.
 Investing in value-selling training modules and materials is one important way to do this.